dguma/BB/readme.txt

   - Hamburger menu, cart, and search icons haven't been added

 Navigation:
-  - We haven't setup functionality for the menu toggle to open up the bottom footer area in small screens
+  - We haven't setup functionality for the menu toggle to open up the bottom footer area in small screens DONE

 Slideshow:
   - We need another slide created from the PSD